 A pool without a chlorinator is akin to an algae-ridden frog pond.
-We know that does not sound incredibly tempting to swim in, which is why we highly recommend an automatic pool chlorinator to help you keep the right chemical balance in your pool and safe for swimming.
+I know that does not sound incredibly tempting to swim in, which is why I highly recommend an automatic pool chlorinator to help you keep the right chemical balance in your pool and safe for swimming.

 It may sound like a nice option, but having a pool without the use of chlorine to keep it clean is inviting a host of bacteria into your water, as well as some local amphibians that would love to pull up a lily pad and hang out.

-Below, we walk through how chlorinators work, the different types you can choose from, pros, cons, and more.
+Below, I walk through how chlorinators work, the different types you can choose from, the pros, cons, and more.